-- 2.2 New houses give rise to the need for additional school places.
-However, schools are sometimes full and do not always have spare places for new pupils. - 2.3 When considering planning applications for new homes, the availability of pupil places in local schools is a material consideration.
-The National Planning Policy Framework requires planning authorities to assess the capacity of schools when deciding planning applications.
-This Supplementary Planning Document explains how the Council will implement the NPPF when considering the availability of pupil places in local schools, and how we will assess if contributions are required to ensure those places are in buildings of a suitable condition.
+- 2.2 New houses give rise to the need for additional educational provision, facilities and places, including early years and special educational needs and disabilities provision. school places.
+However, educational settings schools are sometimes full and do not always have spare provision, places and adequate facilities for new pupils. - When considering planning applications for new homes, the availability of pupil places in local schools is a material consideration.
+The National Planning Policy Framework (NPPF) requires planning authorities to assess the capacity of schools when deciding planning applications.
+In doing so it states that "Local planning authorities should take a proactive, positive and collaborative approach to meeting this requirement, and to development that will widen choice in education [giving] great weight to the need to create, expand or alter schools through the preparation of plans and decisions on applications..."
+(NPPF para 95).
+NPPF also underlines the importance of planning positively for the provision and use of community uses, shared spaces and other local services (para 93), which supports the need to provide for early years and SEND provision within the community.
+National Planning Practice Guidance (NPPG) is also clear that developer contributions towards additional capacity may be required, and that requirements should include all school phases from 0-19 as well as special educational needs planning obligations (paragraph 8).

+This Supplementary Planning Document explains how the Council will implement the NPPF, NPPG and Local Plan Policy I1 when considering the capacity of local educational provision, facilities and places of pupil places in local schools, and how we will assess if contributions are required to ensure those places available are in buildings of a suitable condition.